pemcg/manageiq-automation-howto-guide/chapter1/domains_and_namespaces.md

 [Cloudforms 3.1 Automate Model Conversion](https://access.redhat.com/solutions/1225413)

 ###Namespaces
 A _Namespace_ is a folder-like container for Classes, Instances and Methods, and is purely used for organisational purposes.
-Namespaces can contain other namespaces, as show in the following diagram:
+Namespaces can contain other Namespaces, as shown in the following diagram:

 ![Screenshot](images/screenshot2.png)